Amagnum/parallel-matrix-infinity-norm-mpi/README.md

 # Calculating Matrix Infinity Norm MPI (Parallel Computing)
-A MPI program to calculates infinity norm of a matrix using row wise block-striped partitioning.
+An MPI program to calculates infinity norm of a matrix using row-wise block-striped partitioning.
 <p>

 <h3> What is infinity norm? </h3>

 >A matrix norm is a number defined in terms of the entries of the matrix.
 The norm is a useful quantity which can give important information about a matrix.
 > The infinity norm of a matrix is defined to be the maximum of sums of absolute values of elements in a row, over all rows.<p>
 > ![alt inf norm](https://i.imgur.com/pHrwI2A.png)
 > <p> we sum the absolute values along each row and then take the biggest answer. <p>